kyamazaki10/apigeek/README.md

 # apigeek

-This application provides a clean interface for consolidating and customizing all your most popular API calls to Apigee.
+This application provides a clean interface for consolidating and customizing all your favorite API calls to Apigee.

 ## Running it Locally
 ```